TnTech-ECE/Fall2022-Autonomous-Crawlspace-Inspection-Robot/Power/Updated Power Signoff.md

 1- Physical limitations
    - The robot's structure and components may have limitations on how much power they can handle or accommodate
+   - The device shall have rubber treading for more friction on inclined surfaces.
+   - Main Chassie must have a low center of gravity for stability on the device.

  2- Energy source limitations
    -  The availability and capacity of the energy source used to power the robot may impose constraints on the power output
+   -  Power rating of the subsystem should be lower output for better functionality.

 3-  Compatibility with existing systems
    -  The improved power subsystem should be compatible with the robot's existing systems and components